-Rather than having a teacher's guide, this course's instructional information and the answer key for the textbook are contained in Homeschool History, Science, and Health 2 Curriculum Lesson Plans.
+Rather than having a teacher's guide, this course's instructional information and the answer key for the textbook are contained in the Homeschool History, Science, and Health 2: Curriculum/Lesson Plans book.
 There is also a set of Homeschool History, Science, and Health 2 Teaching Charts, but you shouldn't need these.

-There are quite a few activities in the student textbook—both written and hands-on.
+There are quite a few written and hands-on activities in the student textbook.
 Some activities that are labeled "Be a Scientist!" introduce the scientific method to young students.

 Exploring God's World covers scientists and their work, physics, the atmosphere, the earth's surface, plants, the solar system, the animal kingdom, animal habitats, and the human body.
 Many of these topics were introduced in first or second grade, but they are taught here with expanded content in this 344-page textbook.
 For example, the chapter on physics covers forces, movements, and simple machines, topics that were introduced in second grade.
-In this text, the chapter adds the study of four energy sources (wind, water, solar, and fuel), types of energy, gears, compound machines, and foundations and supports for structures.
+For third grade, physics instruction expands to include the study of four energy sources (wind, water, solar, and fuel), types of energy, gears, compound machines, and foundations and supports for structures.

 Hands-on activities, which are presented as "Something to Try," suggest experiments and observations that reinforce information taught in the lessons.
 Other hands-on activities, labeled "Be a Scientist!", introduce the scientific method.